When I originally found my dad’s manuscripts, I was completely overwhelmed. Putting together the story of his life seemed impossible.

 It seemed impossible in the beginning.
 But now that it’s done, I know i can break down even the most gargantuan of memoirs.

-If you’d like more help breaking down your topic and planning your book, I offer a 1:1 plan your memoir package here.
+Do you need help breaking down your memoir into bite-sized pieces?
+I offer a 1:1 plan your memoir package here.